 These seven brief observations underlie some of the most challenging public perceptions regarding the use of medications used to treat ADHD.

 If the ADHD diagnosis is made with shallow observations, descriptively and not functionally, the treatment targets appear vague, unconvincing, and somewhat imaginary.
 Indeed they are with description alone.
 Regrettably, medical practitioners struggle daily with these vagaries.

 2. Right Medication

 While many understand the pharmacology of stimulant medications, many others simply do not take the time.
 If the doc does not know the differences, how can the doc address them?
-And, if not addressed with the patient, inevitable adverse effects will be blamed on the diagnosis and the specific medication—and the client simply does not want to do that again.
+And, if not addressed with the patient, inevitable adverse effects will be blamed on the diagnosis and the specific medication.
+The client simply does not want to do that again.